ISIA TRAINING HOURS:

 So never go in with changes to make – there simply isn’t enough time.
 So working on consistency is key and you should think about being “at the level” as the minimum standard.

-If someone is fit, motivated, practices in their own time (as well as in training) and is a strong Level 2 skier, then our experience is that 220 hours of training is about right to pass the technical exam in Hintertux.
+So if someone is fit, motivated, practices in their own time (as well as in training) and is a strong Level 2 skier, then our experience is that 180 hours of training is about right to pass the technical exam in Hintertux.

 You should plan the whole season, looking at training for blocks in low season and allowing to work in high season.